Protect Yourself While Finding Love Online

 Your life story is rich, but less is more when creating a dating profile.
 Avoid sharing sensitive details, like your home address, phone number, financial information, or even the name of your favourite neighbourhood café.
 Scammers can piece together clues to exploit you.

 Please continue using the platform’s messaging system until you have complete trust in the individual.
-If a match pressures you for personal contact info early on, consider it a red flag.
-Your safety is non-negotiable—protect it like the treasure it is.
+If a match asks for your personal contact information early on, it should raise suspicions.
+Your safety is non-negotiable; protect it like the treasure it is.

 3. Trust Your Instincts (They’re Sharper Than You Think)